psebass/psebass/README.md

 - 👋 Hi, I’m @psebass
 - 👀 I’m interested in all related to programming.
-- 🌱 I’m currently learning Bash, Python and more.
+- 🌱 In search of continuous knowledge.
 - 💞️ I’m looking to collaborate on ... you decide.
 - 📫 How to reach me? mail
-- 👽
+- 👽 pablospitale@yahoo.com

 <!---
 psebass/psebass is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.